J-DubApps/Blog/content/posts/2024/employee-surveillance.md

 ### Moving Toward a Productive, Trust-Centric Workplace

-***I can't believe I had to write any of this***, but my friend's situation riend at a weird little company.
+***I can't believe I had to write any of this***, but my friend's situation at his company gave me pause.
 And it allowed me to think-through my own thoughts on all of this.  <br />

 **So what’s the alternative?** (I thought you'd never ask) <br />
 	1.	**Focus on Deliverables** – Define clear deliverables and objectives for each role and project.
 Let people manage their own time to hit these milestones, within reason.